 Aber du hast hier einfach nichts zu suchen, versteh das doch endlich.

-But there is nothing for you here, you have to finally understand that.
+But you have nothing to look for [expression, there is nothing for you] here, you have to finally understand that.

-Caption 4, Lilly unter den Linden: Vergangenheit und Zukunft
+Caption 4, Lilly unter den Linden - Kapitel 7: Vergangenheit und Zukunft - Part 1Play Caption

 The word nichts is sometimes mispronounced by non-native German speakers as "nix," whereas the proper pronunciation requires that difficult soft back-of-the-mouth "ch" sound that lies somewhere between "k" and "sh."
 Click here (courtesy of Duden) to hear nichts pronounced correctly.